Cultural Cape Town: 7 things that make the South African city-on-the-sea sparkleJune 16, 2016

 Last but not least, did I mention penguins?

-One more note for your diaries!
-Opening September 2017, The Zeitz Museum of Contemporary Art Africa (MOCAA) focuses on collecting, preserving and exhibiting cutting-edge contemporary African art.
-The partnership between the Victoria & Albert Waterfront and Jochen Zeitz will be housed in Cape Town’s splendid 1921 Grain Silo complex, an icon of the city’s skyline.
+As of September, 2017 you can also visit the The Zeitz Museum of Contemporary Art Africa (MOCAA) which focuses on collecting, preserving and exhibiting cutting-edge contemporary African art.
+The partnership between the Victoria & Albert Waterfront and Jochen Zeitz is housed in Cape Town’s splendid 1921 Grain Silo complex, an icon of the city’s skyline.

-Cape Town Sojourns are offered in 3 and 4 day extensions starting at $2,050 per person and a stay in this world-class city is included on all our Southern Africa Safaris.
+Micato Safaris’ Cape Town Sojourns are offered in 3 and 4 day extensions and a stay in this world-class city is included on all our Southern Africa Safaris.
+To learn more, contact a Micato Safari Specialist today.